-Mary (A.K.A mezze) is your contact for logistics, booking classes, hiring our studio, signing up for our e-news, receiving information about Motionhouse and any general admin queries.
+Hannah is your contact for logistics, booking classes, hiring our studio, signing up for our e-news, receiving information about Motionhouse and any general admin queries.

 Our Board Of Directors

-Sarah is a longstanding member of Motionhouse's board, having joined in 1992.
+Sarah Jane Fitzpatrick Sarah is a longstanding member of Motionhouse's board, having joined in 1992.

 Sarah is co-founder and Managing Partner of Indigo Ltd, a leading marketing and fundraising consultancy working with creative sector organisations.
 She previously worked in a variety of roles in the music business, most recently as Director of Communications for the City of Birmingham Symphony Orchestra (CBSO).
 Her work on customer relationship management, diversifying audiences and rebranding the CBSO received world-wide interest and has since been used as case studies in many leading journals and universities.

 An erstwhile horn player, Sarah is a regular trainer and speaker on marketing, branding and fundraising matters in the UK, Austria, Finland, France and Holland.
-She is well-known for the strength of her networks, which span the private, voluntary and public sectors, and which lead to her being one of only 12 women to be included in Birmingham's Power 50 in 2008.
+She is well-known for the strength of her networks, which span the private, voluntary and public sectors, and which led to her being one of only 12 women to be included in Birmingham's Power 50 in 2008.

-Kevin has over 20 years experience in marketing and communications, producing, and as a performer and director.
+Kevin has over 20 years’ experience in marketing and communications, producing, and as a performer and director.
 Kevin began his career in the commercial sector where he held senior management roles with Blue Chip Companies including Smith Kline Beecham, 3M and Guinness (now Diageo), from where, having achieved the position of European Marketing Director, he left to take up a full time course at Drama School.

 Kevin has spearheaded Fierce's marketing strategy since 2003 and in 2007 produced Architecture Week West Midlands for Fierce Earth on behalf of Arts Council England.
 At the end of 2007, Kevin became Executive Producer of Fierce Earth, producing the 2008 Festival alongside a number of other projects and strategic initiatives.
 Kevin is also a founding Director of Wunderbar Festival Ltd, based in Newcastle, and led the delivery of the first Wunderbar Festival in the North East of England in 2009.